Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 San Gimignano

-San Gimignano is a beautiful hilltop town that is known for its well-preserved medieval architecture, including its famous towers.
+San Gimignano is a hilltop town known for its well-preserved medieval architecture, including its famous towers.

-When you arrive in San Gimignano, head straight to the Piazza della Cisterna, a beautiful square that is surrounded by medieval buildings.
-From here, you can explore the town’s many narrow alleys and historic buildings, including the Collegiate Church of Santa Maria Assunta and the Palazzo del Popolo.
+When you arrive in San Gimignano, head straight to the Piazza della Cisterna, a beautiful square surrounded by medieval buildings.
+You can explore the town’s many narrow alleys and historic buildings from here, including the Collegiate Church of Santa Maria Assunta and the Palazzo del Popolo.

 Remember to stop for authentic gelato at Gelateria Dondoli.